katesanders9/katesanders9.github.io/_pages/about.md

   - /about.html
 ---

-My name is Kate, and I am a second year Ph.D. student at Johns Hopkins University.
-I am advised by [Professor Benjamin Van Durme](https://www.cs.jhu.edu/~vandurme/) of the [JHU Center for Language and Speech Processing](https://www.clsp.jhu.edu/).
-I am interested in natural language processing, computer vision, and cognitive science.
-My current research is focused on multimodal information extraction and uncertainty in machine learning.
+I am a second year Ph.D. student at the [JHU Center for Language and Speech Processing](https://www.clsp.jhu.edu/) at Johns Hopkins University.
+I am advised by [Professor Benjamin Van Durme](https://www.cs.jhu.edu/~vandurme/).

+I am broadly interested in natural language processing, computer vision, and cognitive science.
+My current research is focused on multimodal information extraction, and more specifically, developing ways to handle the inherent uncertainty in noisy, real-world multimodal data.

-I received a BA in Computer Science from UC Berkeley, where I conducted AI and robotics research at the [UC Berkeley AUTOLab](http://autolab.berkeley.edu/) and was advised by [Professor Ken Goldberg](https://goldberg.berkeley.edu/).
+Before starting my Ph.D., I received my BA in Computer Science from UC Berkeley where I conducted AI and robotics research at the [UC Berkeley AUTOLab](http://autolab.berkeley.edu/) and was advised by [Professor Ken Goldberg](https://goldberg.berkeley.edu/).